 - a.
 The lots being combined are "legal lots" as defined in Article 20.0, Rules of Interpretation and Definitions.
 An illegally created lot can be combined with one or more legal lots, if the Community Development Director determines the resultant lot(s) are consistent with the intent and purpose of this Code; - b.
 The add-on agreement will not adversely affect access, drainage or utility easements or rights-of-way serving the property or other properties in the area; and - c.
-The add-on agreement will not result in any nonconforming lots with regards to the minimum lot size or the lot dimension ratio of the applicable zoning district (If either or both lots are nonconforming with respect to minimum lot size or lot width to depth ratio, the adjustment must not increase the nonconformity).
+The add-on agreement will not result in any nonconforming lots with regards to the minimum lot size standard of the applicable zoning district.
+If any of the lots are nonconforming with respect to minimum lot size, the add-on agreement must not increase the nonconformity.